keithrbennett/rexe/README.md

 #### -me "Enumerator" Filter Mode

 In this mode, your code is called only once, and `self` is an enumerator dispensing all lines of standard input.
-To be more precise, it is the enumerator returned by `STDIN.each_line`.
+To be more precise, it is the enumerator returned by the `each_line` method, on `$stdin` or the input file, whichever is applicable.

 Dealing with input as an enumerator enables you to use the wealth of `Enumerable` methods such as `select`, `to_a`, `map`, etc.